microsoft/vscode-jupyter/TELEMETRY.md

             - `widgetFolderNameHash`: `string`
             Hash of the widget folder name.
             - `failed`: `true`
+            Failed to parse extension.js.
             - `failure`: `<see below>`
+            Reason for the failure.
             Possible values include:
                 - `'couldNotLocateRequireConfigStart'`
                 - `'couldNotLocateRequireConfigEnd'`